freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

     Simulator Plugin

-.. note::  Not all plugins have a configuration dialog.
-If a plugin has no configuration options, nothing will display after right clicking it.
+.. note::  Not all plugins have a configuration dialog, so if you right click and nothing shows, it is because the plugin have no configuration options.

 Settings